ritikrana0169/Tender-Management-System/README.md

 Configuration:

-The database connection can be configured in the persistence.xml file located in the src/main/resources/META-INF  folder.
+The database connection can be configured in the persistence.xml file located in the src/main/resources/META-INF  folder.<br>
-The [username=>admin and password=>password] for the admin account are fixed and hardcoded in the code.
+The [username=>admin and password=>password] for the admin account are fixed and hardcoded in the code.<br>

-Usage:
+Usage:<br>

-1: Clone the repository or download the zip file.
+1: Clone the repository or download the zip file.<br>
-2: Import the project into a Java IDE.
+2: Import the project into a Java IDE.<br>
-3: Login as either the Administrator or Vendor.
+3: Login as either the Administrator or Vendor.<br>
-4: Perform the desired actions based on the user type.
+4: Perform the desired actions based on the user type.<br>

 Conclusion: